Al-Shorta SC: Rivalries

-Al-Shorta are one of the top four clubs in Baghdad.
-The club compete in Baghdad derbies with the other three big clubs in Baghdad: Al-Quwa Al-Jawiya, Al-Zawraa, and Al-Talaba.
-The rivalry with Al-Quwa Al-Jawiya developed during the Iraq Central FA League era while the rivalries with Al-Zawraa and Al-Talaba were born after the foundation of the Iraqi Premier League.
-Of the three, Al-Quwa Al-Jawiya are the most local to Al-Shorta, as their stadium is located only 500 metres away from Al-Shorta's on the opposite side of Falastin Street.
+Al-Shorta are one of the top four clubs in Baghdad along with Al-Quwa Al-Jawiya, Al-Zawraa, and Al-Talaba; these four clubs together contest the Baghdad derbies.
+The Baghdad derbies are often considered to be the most important games of a season and they are usually held at neutral venues such as Al-Shaab Stadium to accommodate a larger number of spectators.

+Al-Shorta's rivalry with Al-Quwa Al-Jawiya is the longest-standing, with its origins dating back to the 1930s.
+Al-Quwa Al-Jawiya are also Al-Shorta's local rivals as the two clubs' stadiums are located within a short distance of each other on Falastin Street.

+Al-Shorta also compete in the "Al-Dakhiliya derbies" with fellow Ministry of Interior clubs Al-Hudood and Aliyat Al-Shorta.

 Stadiums

-Al-Shorta Stadium

-In their early years, Montakhab Al-Shorta played their home matches on the playing field at the team's headquarters, located on what would become Falastin Street in the early 1960s.
-After the establishment of the Iraqi Premier League, the club played their home games at the Local Administration Stadium in Al-Mansour and later at Al-Furusiya Stadium owned by the Ministry of Interior.
-In the 1980s, the club decided to build their own stadium, with construction of the four stands being overseen by president Abdul-Qadir Zeinal and work being carried out by club workers and volunteers.
-Al-Shorta Stadium was opened for its first match on 23 December 1990 with Al-Shorta beating Al-Tijara 3–2.
+In their early years, the Al-Shorta Select XI played their home matches on the playing field at the team's headquarters, located on what would become Falastin Street in the early 1960s.
+After the establishment of the Iraqi National Clubs League, the club played their home games at the Local Administration Stadium in Al-Mansour and later at Al-Furusiya Stadium owned by the Ministry of Interior.

+In the 1980s, the club decided to build their own stadium at the club's headquarters, with construction of the four stands being overseen by club president Abdul-Qadir Zeinal and work being carried out by club workers and volunteers.
+The original Al-Shorta Stadium was opened for its first match on 23 December 1990 with Al-Shorta beating Al-Tijara 3–2.
 The stadium was able to hold 8,634 people, while the white hall on the side of the field (named the Abid Kadhim Hall in honour of former player and manager Abid Kadhim) can hold approximately 2,000 people.

-Al-Shorta Sports City Stadium

-In the 2012–13 season, Al-Shorta announced plans to build a sports complex called Al-Shorta Sports City, which will include a new all-seater stadium with natural grass, a training pitch with an artificial surface and athletics tracks.
-The complex is being constructed by Swedish company Nordic Sport through its partner Nynord, along with Emirati company AKG Engineering.
-Börje Österberg, the owner of Nordic Sport, announced the initiation of construction of Al-Shorta Sports City on 20 December 2013.
+In the 2012–13 season, Al-Shorta announced plans to build a sports complex called Al-Shorta Sports City, which would include a new all-seater stadium.
+The complex was to be constructed by Swedish company Nordic Sport through its regional partner Nynord, along with Emirati company AKG Engineering.
+Börje Österberg, the owner of Nordic Sport, announced the initiation of construction of Al-Shorta Sports City on 16 December 2013, and the club's existing stadium was demolished in March 2014.
+Al-Shorta played their home matches at Al-Shaab Stadium while the new stadium was being constructed.

-On 7 January 2015, AKG Engineering released a video showing what the sports complex should look like once construction is completed.
-The stadium, which will have a capacity of 10,218, will have purple and green seats and the words 'Police Club' alongside the club's name in Arabic will be spelled out with white seats in the main stand, which will have a roof over it.
-Also at Al-Shorta Sports City will be a hotel, a club office, an indoor swimming pool with 1,500 seats, a multi-purpose closed hall with 2,500 seats, a full-quality relaxation club (with sports facilities), restaurants, theatres and a shopping centre.
-Construction on the stadium was suspended in December 2015 before resuming in November 2022.
+On 7 January 2015, AKG Engineering released a video showing what the sports complex was expected to look like once construction is completed.
+The complex would include a new all-seater stadium with a capacity of 10,089, as well as a training ground with athletics tracks, a hotel, a club office, an indoor swimming pool with 1,500 seats, a multi-purpose closed hall with 2,500 seats, a full-quality recreation club (with sports facilities), restaurants, theatres and a shopping centre.